opensource4you/astraea/README.md

 This project offers many kafka tools to simplify the life for kafka users.

 1. [Kafka quick start](#kafka-cluster-quick-start): set up a true kafka cluster in one minute
-2. [Kafka benchmark](#latency-benchmark): run producers/consumers to test the performance and consistency for kafka cluster
-3. [Kafka performance](#Performance-Benchmark): check producing/consuming performance.
+2. [Kafka performance](#Performance-Benchmark): check producing/consuming performance.
-4. [Kafka offset explorer](#topic-explorer): check the start/end offsets of kafka topics
+3. [Kafka offset explorer](#topic-explorer): check the start/end offsets of kafka topics
-5. [Kafka official tool](#kafka-official-tool): run any one specific kafka official tool.
+4. [Kafka official tool](#kafka-official-tool): run any one specific kafka official tool.
 All you have to prepare is the docker env.
-6. [Kafka metric client](#kafka-metric-client): utility for accessing kafka Mbean metrics via JMX.
+5. [Kafka metric client](#kafka-metric-client): utility for accessing kafka Mbean metrics via JMX.
-7. [Replica Collie](#replica-collie): move replicas from brokers to others.
+6. [Replica Collie](#replica-collie): move replicas from brokers to others.
 You can use this tool to obstruct specific brokers from hosting specific topics.

 [Release page](https://github.com/skiptests/astraea/releases) offers the uber jar including all tools.
 ```shell